Emma Watson (footballer): Manchester United

 On 25 August 2023, Manchester United announced the signing of Watson.
 On 27 September 2023, the club announced that Watson had suffered an anterior cruciate ligament injury while on international duty.

 On 13 October 2024, Watson was included in the matchday squad for the first time since her injury for the match against Tottenham Hotspur in the WSL.
 She made her debut for the club on 20 November, playing 90 minutes in 2–0 victory against Everton in the Women's League Cup group stage.
 After making her WSL debut in a 4–0 victory against Liverpool on 8 December, Watson scored her first goal for the club in a 5–3 League Cup victory against Newcastle United on 11 December.

 Loan spells

 On 7 January 2025, Watson joined Everton on loan for the remainder of the 2024–25 season.
+She was loaned out again to WSL 2 club Crystal Palace for the 2025–26 season on 22 August 2025, but was recalled on 12 January 2026.

-She was loaned out again to WSL 2 club Crystal Palace for the 2025–26 season on 22 August 2025.
+Watson was subsequently loaned out for a third time, this time to Liga MX Femenil side Tigres UANL, on 24 January 2026.